-The LMR23610 SIMPLE SWITCHER® is an easy to use 36 V, 1 A synchronous step down regulator.
+The LMR23630 SIMPLE SWITCHER® is an easy to use 36 V, 3 A synchronous step down regulator.
 With a wide input range from 4.5 V to 36 V, it is suitable for various applications from industrial to automotive for power conditioning from unregulated sources.
 Peak current mode control is employed to achieve simple control loop compensation and cycle-by-cycle current limiting.
 A quiescent current of 75 μA makes it suitable for battery powered systems.
 An ultra-low 2 μA shutdown current can further prolong battery life.
 Internal loop compensation means that the user is free from the tedious task of loop compensation design.
 This also minimizes the external components.
-An extended family is available in 2.5 A (LMR23625) and 3 A (LMR23630) load current options in pin-topin compatible packages which allows simple, optimum PCB layout.
+The device has option for constant frequency FPWM mode to achieve small output voltage ripple at light load.
+An extended family is available in 1 A (LMR23610) and 2.5 A (LMR23625) load current options in pin-to-pin compatible package which allows simple, optimum PCB layout.
 A precision enable input allows simplification of regulator control and system power sequencing.
-Protection features include cycle-bycycle current limit, hiccup mode short circuit protection and thermal shutdown due to excessive power dissipation.
+Protection features include cycleby-cycle current limit, hiccup mode short circuit protection and thermal shutdown due to excessive power dissipation.